Botswana Country Commercial Guide

 Local Professional Services

-The Botswana Accountancy Oversight Authority (BAOA) is an independent oversight body of the accounting and auditing profession to regulate the reporting of financial matters of Public Interest Entities (PIE) and the corporate sector.
-The authority provides a list of certified audit firms and PIEs on its website.
+The Botswana Accountancy Oversight Authority (BAOA) is an independent regulatory body overseeing the accounting and auditing profession.
+It ensures compliance with financial reporting for Public Interest Entities (PIEs) and the corporate sector.
+BAOA provides a list of certified audit firms and PIEs on its website.

 Principal Business Associations

-The American Business Council (ABC) in Botswana – ABC represents the interests of U.S. companies and other companies wishing to do business with the United States.
-It has signed an MOU with the Ministry of Trade and Industry, Business Botswana, and the Solar Industry Association of Botswana.
+American Business Council (ABC) in Botswana: ABC represents the interests of U.S. companies and businesses seeking to engage with the United States.
+It has signed a Memorandum of Understanding (MOU) with Business Botswana and the Solar Industry Association of Botswana to foster collaboration and promote trade.

 Limitations on Selling U.S. Products and Services

-Botswana law restricts 35 service sectors to Botswana citizens, and these include butcheries, general trading establishments, gas stations, liquor stores, supermarkets (excludes chain stores), bars (other than those associated with hotels), certain types of restaurants, boutiques, auctioneers, car washes, domestic cleaning services, curio shops, fresh produce vendors, funeral homes, hairdressers, various types of rental and for-hire services, laundromats, specific types of government construction projects under a certain dollar amount, certain activities related to road and railway construction and maintenance, and certain types of manufacturing activities including the production of furniture for schools, welding, and bricklaying.
-The law allows foreigners to participate in these sectors as minority joint venture partners in medium sized businesses.
-Foreigners can hold the majority share if they obtain written approval from the trade minister.
-The government has also put a 40 percent localization requirement on Solar Power projects.
+Botswana law restricts 35 service sectors to Botswana citizens, including butcheries, general trading establishments, gas stations, liquor stores, supermarkets (excluding chain stores), bars (except those linked to hotels), certain types of restaurants, boutiques, auctioneers, car washes, domestic cleaning services, curio shops, fresh produce vendors, funeral homes, hairdressers, laundromats, various rental and for-hire services, specific government construction projects below a certain dollar threshold, certain road and railway construction and maintenance activities, and specific manufacturing activities such as school furniture production, welding, and bricklaying.